AbirHasan2005/UserRecon/README.md

 1. Colourized Texts,
 2. Animations,
 3. Warnings to work properly,
-4. New UserRecon Logo(Better then unmodified Logo),
+4. New UserRecon Logo(Better than unmodified Logo),
 5. Bugs Cleared,
 6. Improved,
 7. More easy to use.